 Situated only 3 hours from Paris by TGV and with an international airport, Mérignac, a mere 15 minutes from the centre of the City, Bordeaux is well placed for communications and has the added bonus of being within easy reach of the Atlantic beaches, less than an hour’s drive from the heart of the city.
 A key landmark on the pilgrims’ route to Santiago de Compostela in Spain, the Cathedral of Saint André, the Saint Seurin Basilica and the Saint Michel Basilica were all declared UNESCO World Heritage Monuments in 1998.

-Hotels in Bordeaux
+Book a Hotel in Bordeaux

 The centre of a region famed for its wines and gastronomic delights, it is no surprise to find a wealth of good restaurants and, lining the banks of the Garonne, open air cafés or ‘guinguettes’.
 Foie gras, confits, Bayonne ham, oysters from the nearby ‘Basin d’Arcachon’, Shad, Pibales (or baby eels) and Royans, (local sardines) are amongst local delicacies as well as a myriad of menus ‘à la Bordelaise’ including Entrecote and Lamprey.
 Small cafés abound in the squares and on Thursday evenings, the ‘troquets’ on the Place de la Victoire come alive when the university students take over.
 Culturally Bordeaux has had its share of famous writers and artists including Goya who lived out the last four years of his life there.
 Victor Hugo visited the city and likened its elegance to that of Versailles.
 The philosopher Montesquieu, the romantic poet François Mauriac and Michel de Montaigne, famous for his essays and as Mayor of the city, are other famous sons of Bordeaux.